Chainlink Price Overview

 The current Chainlink price is EUR.
 The price has changed by EUR in the past 24 hours on trading volume of EUR.
 The market rank of Chainlink is based on a market capitalization of EUR.
 Chainlink has a circulating supply of .
 The highest recorded Chainlink price is EUR.
 And the lowest recorded LINK price is EUR.

 How do Chainlink price movements correlate with market trends?
 Check our comprehensive cryptocurrency price page for information at a glance.

-Chainlink is a decentralized network of oracles that aims to provide external data from the real world directly to smart contracts running on any blockchain.
-The network’s native ERC-20 token, LINK, is awarded to node operators to incentivize staking in order to secure the network.
-Node operators can stake more LINK for even greater rewards.
+Chainlink is a decentralized network of oracles that can provide external data from the real world to smart contracts on the blockchain.
+The network’s native token LINK is used to pay node operators, who can also stake it to ensure their commitment to the project.

 The price of Chainlink (LINK) has changed a lot since its $32 million initial coin offering (ICO) in 2017, and if you want to know why then you’ve come to the right place.
 We’ve compiled everything you need in order to get a better understanding of the intricacies of LINK price, as well as the factors that affect it.

 Chainlink price history

 35% of the total supply of 1 billion LINK was sold in the ICO and Chainlink hit the market in September 2017, trading at around $0.19.
 Prices began to rise in December and within a month it had shot up by around 440% to reach $1.29 in January 2018.
 LINK crashed just as quickly and a month later it had fallen by almost 80%.

 Throughout the rest of 2018, Chainlink managed three more rallies which each saw price more than double, but it couldn’t find the momentum to get close to $1 again and each rally was followed by a decline.
 By the end of the year, LINK was back to $0.30.